How We Started

-FIRM is a faith-based non-profit that serves the needs of over 6500 refugees in the Fresno area of the California San Joaquin Valley, primarily refugees of Southeast Asian, Slavic, and African origin.
-We serve them through holistic neighborhood/youth outreach and enrichment programs, elder citizenship, advocacy, community gardens, health navigation and policy work, culturally appropriate community organizing, a state-licensed preschool, employment projects, an after-school program and much more.
+FIRM is a faith-based non-profit that serves the needs of over 10,000 refugees in the Fresno area of the California San Joaquin Valley, primarily refugees of Southeast Asian, Slavic, and African origin.
+In 2017, we served refugees from 22 different countries.
+We serve them through holistic neighborhood/youth outreach and enrichment programs, citizenship, advocacy, community gardens, health navigation and policy work, culturally appropriate community organizing, an after-school program and much more.

 FIRM’s deep commitment to excellence in service has led it to receive numerous awards such as “Outstanding Performance in Community Economic Development and Revitalization”; “Outstanding Service and Leadership in the Community”; the “Martin Luther King Community Service Award” from the City of Fresno; the “Vocational Excellence Award” from the Fresno Rotary Club; and numerous other humanitarian and service commendations from state and national legislators for superior performance in public service.

 As a holistic service organization, FIRM is well trusted among refugee community members, and refugee community members make up more than one-half of FIRM’s board.
-FIRM’s work is supported by funds from individuals, churches, service clubs and grant sources such as First 5 Fresno County, The California Endowment, the Fresno County Department of Behavioral Health, Resources Legacy Fund and much more.
-Last year, FIRM’s budget was approximately $868,000.
+FIRM’s work is supported by funds from individuals, churches, service clubs and grant sources such as First 5 Fresno County, The California Endowment, the Fresno County Department of Behavioral Health and much more.
+In 2019, FIRM’s budget was approximately $1,400,000.